Dura-Europos synagogue

-The Dura-Europos synagogue (or "Dura Europas", "Dura Europos" etc.) was an ancient synagogue uncovered at Dura-Europos, Syria, in 1932.
-The synagogue contains a forecourt and house of assembly with painted walls depicting people and animals, and a Torah shrine in the western wall facing Jerusalem.
+The Dura-Europos synagogue was an ancient Jewish synagogue discovered in 1932 at Dura-Europos, Syria.
+The synagogue contained a forecourt and house of assembly with painted walls depicting people and animals, and a Torah shrine in the western wall facing Jerusalem.
 It was built backing on to the city wall, which was important in its survival.
-The last phase of construction was dated by an Aramaic inscription to 244 CE, making it one of the oldest synagogues in the world.
-It was unique among the many ancient synagogues that have emerged from archaeological excavations as the structure was preserved virtually intact, and it had extensive figurative wall-paintings, which came as a considerable surprise to scholars.
-These paintings are now displayed in the National Museum of Damascus.
+The last phase of construction was dated by an Aramaic inscription to 244 CE, placing it among just a handful of synagogues from antiquity discovered and unequivocally identified by archaeologists.
+It was unique among the many ancient synagogues that have emerged from archaeological excavations as the structure was preserved virtually intact, and it had extensive figurative wall-paintings, which in 1932 still came as a considerable surprise to scholars.
+The synagogue remains, including the murals, are now preserved in the National Museum of Damascus.

 Dura-Europos was a small garrison and trading city on the river Euphrates, and usually on the frontier between the Eastern Roman Empire and the Parthian and finally the Sassanid Empires of Persia.
 It changed hands at various points but was Roman from 165 AD.
-Before the final Persian destruction of the town in 256-257 AD, parts of the synagogue which abutted the main city wall were apparently requisitioned and filled with sand as a defensive measure.
+Before the final Persian destruction of the town in 256–257 AD, parts of the synagogue which abutted the main city wall were apparently requisitioned and filled with sand as a defensive measure.
 The city was abandoned after its fall and never resettled, and the lower walls of the rooms remained buried and largely intact until excavated.
 The short measure of time during which it was used ensured that it would have limited impact upon Jewish or Christian art.
 The excavations also discovered very important wall-paintings from places of worship of Christianity at the Dura-Europos church.
 In addition, there were wall paintings edifying Mithraism, and fragmentary Christian texts in Hebrew.

-In the Syrian Civil War, the site was occupied by ISIL, and what was left of the synagogue and a number of other buildings there appear to have been destroyed.
+In the Syrian Civil War, the site was occupied by ISIL, and what was left of the synagogue and a number of other buildings there appear to have been destroyed, possibly in 2014.

+Jewish community of Dura Europos

+The presence of a Jewish community in Dura Europos long preceded the construction of the synagogue.
+The cities of Mesopotamia had flourishing Jewish communities, whose members descended both from exiles during the time of Nebuchadnezzar II and from refugees from the Jewish–Roman wars under Vespasian and Hadrian.
+The Jewish diaspora had an official representative in the Parthian and then Sasanian Empires, the exilarch, necessarily of Davidic descent.
+The towns of Sura and Nehardea were home to Talmudic academies whose fame can even exceed that of Palestine's, thanks to the respective influence of Abba Arika (Rav) and Rabbi Chila.
+An important caravan town on the Euphrates, Dura Europos very likely had a Jewish community from the second or first century AD.
+There is nevertheless no archaeological trace of a religious organization before the installation of the synagogue.